 The soil is warming, and plants are loving it.
-Enjoy the spring with its delightful blossoms and go out and get your hands dirty!
+Enjoy spring with its blossoms and fresh new leaves, and go out and get your hands dirty.
 The nursery is now fully stocked with plants for every situation, and as far as months go, they don’t come much more ideal than October for getting into the garden.

 October is the month to plant many of those summer vegetable crops that require warmth.
 Make sure you replenish the soil fertility by digging in plenty of organic matter such as well-rotted mushroom compost, cow manure (which is gentle enough not to burn seedling roots) or best of all, your own homemade compost.

 Vegies are gross feeders and the flavour and yield of your crop will depend upon the ability of your soil to freely provide nutrients and water as the plants grow.
 Liming is also something to consider as the calcium within lime is often required by fast-growing plants in their leaf margins and is useful for preventing blossom end rot in tomatoes.

 So, when is the absolute best time?
 Warm season crops need soil temperatures to be at around 20oC to take off properly and this won’t happen until day temperatures are consistently above 20oC and night-time temperatures are no lower than 10oC, so there’s no chance of a late frost.
 Well known author Jackie French uses a bare buttocks test… if you can sit comfortably on your bare soil with your bare behind, then the soil is warm enough.
 Putting crops in too early in Melbourne doesn’t guarantee you an earlier crop unless you are an experienced gardener with a greenhouse.